filippostz/APT-SimulActor/README.md

 ## Introduction

+Targeted attacks are not random in nature and are usually composed of different phases like infection, data exfiltration and persistency.
-The EDR Tester is a collection of AutoIT libraries for APT attacks simulation.
+APT SimulActor is a little framework based on AutoIT libraries for basic EDR POCs.

 ## Example